-Andreas Graf was born in Basel, began playing the Cello by the age of eight and quickly drew attention to himself when winning in a competition at the local music school.
+Andreas Graf was born in Basel and began playing the Cello by the age of eight, taking lessons with Rudolf Bernet at the music school of Thun.
 Later on he was a first price winner of the Swiss National Music Youth Competition giving his debute concert by the age of 15.
-Andreas studied with Prof. Peter Hörr in Berne (Hochschule für Musik) obtaining his professional music diploma.
+Andreas studied with Prof. Peter Hörr in Bern (Hochschule für Musik) obtaining his professional music diploma.
 Shortly after that he was bestowed with the Cultural Award of the city of Thun.
-He continued his studies with Prof. Michael Sanderling in Berlin and in Frankfurt / Main (Hochschule für Musik und Darstellende Kunst) concluding his studies with the Soloist Diploma in 2007.
+He continued his studies with Prof. Michael Sanderling in Berlin and in Frankfurt am Main (Hochschule für Musik und Darstellende Kunst), receiving his soloist diploma in 2007.
 Other major influences came from artists such as Janos Starker, Wolfgang Boettcher, Ralph Kirshbaum and Gustav Rivinius.

 In 2007 Andreas played in the Bamberg Symphony Orchestra on a temporary basis, participating in concerts at the Lucerne Festival and the Beijing Music Festival.
 Since 2007 he is a member of the Berne Symphony Orchestra.